nushell/nushell.github.io/book/plugins.md

 > plugin use cool
 ```

+It is not necessary to add `plugin use` to your config file.
+All previously added plugins are automatically loaded at startup.

 Note that `plugin use` is a parser keyword, so when evaluating a script, it will be evaluated first.
 This means that while you can execute `plugin add` and then `plugin use` at the REPL on separate lines, you can't do this in a single script.
 If you need to run `nu` with a specific plugin or set of plugins without preparing a cache file, you can pass the `--plugins` option to `nu` with a list of plugin executable files:

 ```nu